ChrstphrHll/npc_gen/students/Verssek Nese.md

 ---
 # Verssek Nese
 ### Description
-- Half-Elf Artificer from Verdain
+- Half-Elf Artificer from Magmus Centerhold
 - 3rd year Protection student in Treskal
 - short curly auburn hair that's plain, Gray eyes, and Light skin
 - Is Gentle and Impassive, and has Logic as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes